-In recent years she has undertaken a number of Non-Executive positions and is currently a Board member of the North Bristol NHS Trust and Trustee of the National Council for Palliative Care, New College Worcester and the local Friends of Cheltenham Art Gallery and Museum.
+In recent years she has undertaken a number of Non-Executive positions and is currently a Board member of the North Bristol NHS Trust and the local Friends of Cheltenham Art Gallery and Museum.

 A Lancastrian by birth, Jaki moved to Cheltenham almost twenty years ago in order to join her husband and family.
 She and they are keen supporters and users of “…all the good things that make Cheltenham such a great place to live and visit”.
 Through her Trusteeship of the Trust she hopes to play her part in sustaining and developing its services and extending its reach to all residents and visitors.

 Karl has lived in Cheltenham since 2013, having moved to take up a post with the Quality Assurance Agency for Higher Education.

 In May 2016 he was elected to Cheltenham Borough Council as Councillor for St Pauls Ward, the home of Leisure at Cheltenham.
 He is one of the Borough Council’s nominated trustees, having previously been a member of the board of the National Union of Students and Chair of Trustees for Reading University Students’ Union.

 Karl studied for a BA in Politics & International Relations at Reading University, which included a period of study in the Canadian capital.
 Since graduating he has developed a career in public relations with specialisms in stakeholder engagement and higher education.
 He is also a member of the Chartered Institute of Public Relations.